 - Onion and garlic: Classic allium ingredients to flavor the creamy sauce.

 - Chicken broth: I cook exclusively with bone broth.
 It's rich in collagen, supports digestion, and has anti-inflammatory components.
-If using regular chicken broth, I recommend using low sodium.
+If using regular chicken broth, I recommend using low sodium or unsalted.

 - Whole milk: Creates a creamy sauce without being too heavy.
 But feel free to use half and half or heavy cream for more richness.